About Native ARC

-Native ARC and the City of Cockburn have developed an ongoing positive partnership with the City supporting the activities of the Centre and both organisations jointly undertaking programs that promote the importance of biodiversity and environmental sustainability.
+Native ARC and the City of Cockburn have developed an ongoing positive partnership with the City supporting the activities of the Hospital.
+Both organisations jointly undertake programs that promote the importance of biodiversity and environmental sustainability.

-Native ARC also partners with Murdoch Pet Emergency Centre (MPEC) taking referrals from the clinic as well as utilising the expert services of the veterinarians in the treatment of injured native wildlife.
-The Centre offers placements for veterinary students from Murdoch University to educate them in the handling, treatment, care and dietary requirements of injured/orphaned native wildlife.
+Native ARC partners with Murdoch University by providing work experience placements for veterinary science students to educate them in the handling, treatment, care and dietary requirements of injured/orphaned native wildlife.

 How many injured animals does Native ARC help?

-Annually, Native ARC cares for over 3,000 injured, sick, orphaned wildlife with a group of dedicated volunteers, operating seven days a week with morning and afternoon shifts.
-Native ARC is one of a number of rehabilitation centres state-wide and the only Centre in the south metropolitan region.
+Annually, Native ARC cares for over 4000 injured, sick and orphaned wildlife with a group of more than 250 dedicated volunteers, operating seven days a week.
+Native ARC is one of a number of rehabilitation centres state-wide and a licensed veterinary hospital (one of only two in Western Australia).
 The Centre provides immediate intensive care within its hospital with patients subsequently moving through second and third stage rehabilitation prior to release.

 How does Native ARC operate as a non-profit organisation?

-Native ARC, the City of Cockburn, the Cockburn Wetlands Education Centre Inc, Bibra Lake Scouts and the City of Cockburn Aboriginal Reference Group are members of the Cockburn Wetlands Precinct to achieve
+Native ARC, the City of Cockburn, the Wetlands Centre Cockburn, Bibra Lake Scouts and the City of Cockburn Aboriginal Reference Group are members of the Cockburn Wetlands Precinct and aim to achieve: